 When we bring our awareness to consider these truths, and we experience that ALL is in intimate, interdependent relationship, we live healthier, more compassionate, purposeful lives.

 Group drumming can offer us a profoundly transformative, freeing experience in this regard.
-Yet, not all drum circles set out with this aim.
+Yet, not all rhythm circles set out with this aim.
 Our programming is set apart in that it is solely about freedom of expression; it’s not about creating “proper rhythmical song”.

 Our rhythmical tool kit includes West African Djembe drums, frame drums, a 27″ gathering drum, and is rounded out with an eclectic, artful array of handcrafted shakers, woods and metal “voices” from around the world.
 Adding in “Body beats” and vocalizations widens the possibilities.
 It’s quite possible to have a powerful experience using only rhythms we can make with our voices and bodies, with or without percussion instruments.